wing5wong/artisan-whs-static/source/_announcements/2021-07-09_student-achievement-conferences.md

 date: 2021-07-09T02:26:28.418Z
 subtitle: Wednesday 11 and Thursday 12 August
 ---
-More information will follow and the beginning of Term 3.
+More information will follow at the beginning of Term 3.